Hexworks/the-cogitator/_posts/2018-06-29-the-nature-of-nothing-in-kotlin.md

 {% gist 6f367272c8a5cc06613fa77b67789932 %}

 Yes.
 The only value which can be returned from this method is `null`.
 This also means that `null` has the type of `Nothing?`.
-Although this is hardly useful in our day-to-day work but now at least we understand it.
+Although this is hardly useful in our day-to-day work now at least we understand it.

 ## Algebraic data types